Maurice Papon: October 1961 massacre

-Papon oversaw the repression during the Paris massacre of 1961: on 17 October 1961, a large peaceful march, organised by the Algerian National Liberation Front, broke a curfew that had been "advised" by Papon because of ostensible "concerns" on the group's sponsoring of a series of bombings throughout France.
+Papon oversaw the repression during the 1961 Paris massacre: on 17 October 1961, a large peaceful march, organised by the Algerian National Liberation Front, broke a curfew that had been "advised" by Papon because of ostensible "concerns" on the group's sponsoring of a series of bombings throughout France.
 The police arrested 11,000 persons, who claimed that it was simply because of their appearance.

 They were mostly people from the Maghreb but also included Spanish, Portuguese and Italians.
 They were sent, in a tragic echo of the Vichy regime, on public buses to the Parc des Expositions, the Vélodrome d'Hiver and other such centres that had been used under Vichy as internment centers.
 A massacre occurred in the courtyards of the Prefecture of Police, and the detainees were held without specific charges.
 In the following days at the Parc des Expositions, detainees were subject to inhumane treatments.
 Arrests continued throughout October 1961.
-Meanwhile, bodies were found floating in the Seine River.
+Meanwhile, bodies were found floating in the river Seine.

 Up to 200 people were killed during the events, according to a prominent historian, Jean-Luc Einaudi.
 Because some archives have been destroyed and others remain classified, the exact number of the dead remains unknown.
 At the time, the French government, headed by de Gaulle, with Roger Frey as Interior Minister, admitted only two of the dead.
 A government inquiry in 1999 concluded 48 drownings on the one night and 142 similar deaths of Algerians in the weeks before and after, 110 of whom were found in the Seine.
 It also concluded the true toll was almost certainly higher.
 According to Le Monde, Papon "organized the silence."
 It was only in the 1990s that historians began to speak out.
 The French government reluctantly recognized 48 deaths, but the Paris Archives, consulted by historian David Assouline, note 70 persons dead.
 Papon never acknowledged responsibility for that massacre.

 February 1962 massacre

 Papon was also in charge during the 8 February 1962 demonstration against the OAS's violent campaign for "French Algeria."
 Organised by the French Communist Party (PCF), the demonstration had been banned by the state.
 Nine members of the Confédération Générale du Travail (CGT) trade union, most of them communists, were killed at Charonne métro station by the police, directed by Papon under the same government.
 The funerals on 13 February 1962 of the nine individuals killed (one being Fanny Dewerpe) were attended by hundreds of thousands of people.

-On 8 February 2007, the Place du 8 Février 1962, a square near the metro station, was dedicated by Bertrand Delanoë, the mayor of Paris, after sprays of flowers were deposited at the foot of a commemorative plaque installed inside the metro station in which the killings occurred.
+On 8 February 2007, the Place du 8 Février 1962, a square near the metro station, was dedicated by Bertrand Delanoë, the mayor of Paris, after bouquets of flowers were deposited at the foot of a commemorative plaque installed inside the metro station in which the killings occurred.